EU foreign policy chief assures Jordan of continued aid

 The EU foreign policy chief said it’s up to Jordan to devise its own reform program, but stressed the importance of dealing with tax evasion.
 The new prime minister, Omar Razzaz, has promised to formulate a new tax plan in consultations with various groups in Jordan.

-Later Sunday, Saudi Arabia is to host a meeting among several Gulf Arab countries to offer support to Jordan.
+Overnight Monday, Saudi Arabia is to host a meeting among several Gulf Arab countries to offer support to Jordan.
 The Saudi Royal Court said the meeting in Mecca would include Saudi Arabia, Jordan, Kuwait and the United Arab Emirates.
+The meeting is taking place after midnight Monday following evening prayers performed during the last 10 nights of Ramadan, a month in which Muslims fast from dawn to dusk.

+Jordan’s King Abdullah II and his young son, Crown Prince Hussein, are expected to attend the conference that was called for by Saudi Arabia’s King Salman.

-In December 2011, the Gulf Cooperation Council pledged to give $2.5 billion in aid each to Jordan and Morocco, both of which had been invited to join the regional group that year.
+In December 2011, the six-nation Gulf Cooperation Council that is headquartered in Saudi Arabia pledged to give $2.5 billion in aid each to Jordan and Morocco, both of which had been invited to join the regional group that year.

 The pledge from the GCC was to last five years.
-It expired last year and so far the GCC has yet to offer any additional funding as the bloc remains split by the diplomatic crisis engulfing Qatar.
+It expired last year and so far the GCC has yet to offer any additional funding as the bloc remains split by a diplomatic crisis with Qatar.

-Safadi said Sunday that Jordan appreciates the Saudi effort and that “we look forward to the results of today’s dialogue.”
+Safadi, the foreign minister, said Sunday that Jordan appreciates the Saudi effort and that “we look forward to the results of today’s dialogue.”
 He did not address the issue of Gulf aid.